 Boost the shine and protection

-We have two super hydrophobic products that are amazing for coatings - the Happy Ending finishing foam and Wet Dreams spray.
-You use these products after washing, to boost the coatings protection, shine and slickness.
+We have three super hydrophobic products that are amazing for coatings - Bead Machine sealant, Happy Ending finishing foam and Wet Dreams spray.
+You use these products after washing, to boost the coatings protection, slickness and shine.
 All coatings will take a bit of a hit in their performance over time due to the environmental conditions they deal with in Australia.
-The protection these two create actually mimics a ceramic coating, replenishing the hydrophobic nature to older coatings as well as keeping newer ones working at their highest possible level.
+The protection these products create actually mimics a ceramic coating, replenishing the hydrophobic nature to older coatings as well as keeping newer ones working at their highest possible level.
 Putting these sacrificial protectants on top of the coating every couple of months is one of the most beneficial things to keep your coating working its best over the long term.

 Which one is best for me?